The Quicken Retirement Calculator

 Move the cursor to the Other Retirement Income (SSI, and so forth) text box and type a value.
 Note that this income is in current-day, or uninflated, dollars.
-By the way, you can visit the Social Security Administration (SSA) website and use their retirement estimator to get a good working estimate of your future retirement benefits.
+By the way, you can visit the SSA website and use its Estimate Your Retirement Benefits link to get a good working estimate of your future retirement benefits.

 Indicate whether you plan to save retirement money in a tax-sheltered investment.